Dollar Tree: 1990s

 In 1991, the corporation made a decision to focus exclusively on the expansion of dollar stores after selling K&K stores to KB Toys, owned by Melville Corporation.
 In 1993, the name Only $1.00 was changed to Dollar Tree Stores to address what could be a multi-price-point strategy in the future, and part equity interest was sold to SKM partners, a private equity firm.
 The Perrys and Brock got the idea for the company from another retailer known as Everything's A Dollar, which went bankrupt in the 1990s.
 In 1996, Dollar Tree acquired Dollar Bill$, Inc., a Chicago-based chain of 136 stores.
 In 1997, the company opened its first distribution center and its new store support center, both located in Chesapeake, Virginia.

 In 1999, Dollar Tree acquired Only $One stores based in New York.
 That same year, the company opened its second distribution center in Olive Branch, Mississippi.

 2000s

 This Dollar Tree store in Northwood, Ohio was one of the few stores that continued to use the defunct Super Dollar Tree banner before it was removed from the signage between 2019 and 2022.

 In 2000, Dollar Tree acquired Dollar Express, a Philadelphia-based company, and also built a new distribution center in Stockton, California.
 In 2001, the company opened two additional distribution centers in Savannah, Georgia and Briar Creek, Pennsylvania.
 In 2003, Dollar Tree acquired Salt Lake City, Utah-based Greenbacks, Inc., and opened a new distribution center in Marietta, Oklahoma.

 In 2004, Dollar Tree opened its first store in North Dakota which marked its operation of stores in all 48 contiguous states.
 The company also opened new distribution centers in Joliet, Illinois and Ridgefield, Washington.

-In 2006, Dollar Tree celebrated its 20th year of retailing at a $1.00 price point, opened its 3,000th store, and acquired 138 DEAL$ stores, previously owned by SUPERVALU INC.
+In 2006, Dollar Tree celebrated its 20th year of retailing at a $1.00 price point, opened its 3,000th store, and acquired 138 DEAL$ stores, previously owned by Supervalu Inc.

 In 2007, Dollar Tree expanded its Briar Creek Distribution Center and crossed the $4 billion sales threshold.
 In 2008, Dollar Tree earned a place in the Fortune 500.
 By the close of 2009, the company opened a store in Washington, D.C., and purchased a new distribution center in San Bernardino, California.
 A new concept, a Halloween chain pilot named "Totally Halloween" was attempted during 2007's fall as a pivot towards season items ranging from 99 cents to around $169.
 It closed after Halloween 2007 and has not opened again since.
-A year before a general seaonal store called Occasions was piloted.
+A year before a general seasonal store called Occasions was piloted.

 In 2009, Dollar Tree redesigned its website with a new e-commerce platform.
 DollarTree.com sells Dollar Tree merchandise in larger quantities to individuals, small businesses, and organizations.
 The company also advertises in-store events, specials, seasonal promotions, and featured products through the site, and users can locate a retail store, research information about Dollar Tree, and view product recalls.
 Dollar Tree also added customer ratings and reviews, and customer stories to the site.